ideal-lab5/pallets/substrate-node-template/pallets/drand-bridge/README.md

 # Drand Bridge Pallet

-This is a [FRAME]() pallet that allows Substrate-based chains to bridge to drand.
-Currently, it only supports bridging to drand's [Quicknet](), which provides fresh randomness every 3 seconds.
+This is a [FRAME](https://docs.substrate.io/reference/frame-pallets/) pallet that allows Substrate-based chains to bridge to drand.
+It only supports bridging to drand's [Quicknet](https://drand.love/blog/quicknet-is-live-on-the-league-of-entropy-mainnet), which provides fresh randomness every 3 seconds.
+Adding this pallet to a runtime allows it to acquire verifiable on-chain randomness which can be used in runtime modules or ink! smart contracts.

 ## Usage

+### For Pallets
 This pallet implement the [Randomness]() trait.
 FRAME pallets can use it by configuring their runtimes

 ``` rust